-Complementary colors are basically colors which are on directly opposite sides of the color wheel.
+Complementary colors are basically colors that are on directly opposite sides of the color wheel.
 So blue is a complement of orange, red is a complement of green, yellow is a complement of violet and so on.

 Complementary colors provide striking visual effects when paired together.
 Claude Monet said this about complementary colors in 1888:

 “Color makes its impact from contrasts rather than from its inherent qualities….the primary colors seem more brilliant when they are in contrast with their complementary colors.”

 What he meant was that red for example has no meaning or power by itself.
 But, when paired with a complementary color (being green), you are able to properly see the richness and warmth of that red.

 The impressionists were masters of color and were very clever in how they used complementary colors to create stunning visual effects.
 Let’s now go through some of the paintings by Claude Monet and Vincent van Gogh which utilize complementary colors.

 In the painting below of van Gogh’s bedroom, you have the very intense red of the bedsheet which contrasts against the dull green of the floor.
 You also have the intense orange of the bed frame which contrasts against the weaker blue of the walls and doors.

 In the flower painting below, the vibrant red on the wall contrasts against the dull greens of the table and leaves.

 Similarly in the following painting, the contrast between red and green is used to draw attention to the vibrant flowers.